Snow is a very useful resource, especially in skiing. When you are not dehydrated, you can eat snow without worrying about any serious risks.

-So, how does snow dehydrate you, we’ll find the answer here.
+So, does snow hydrate you?
+We’ll find the answer here.

-While we can make the immediate connection between snow and freezing temperatures, we sometimes don’t associate snow to winter dehydration.
-We don’t sweat as much as we would in the hot weather, so you are tricked into thinking how does snow dehydrate you in this kind of weather.
+While we can make the immediate connection between snow and freezing temperatures, we sometimes don’t associate snow with winter dehydration.
+When it is cold, we don’t sweat as much as we would in the hot weather.
+This tricks us into thinking snow hydrates us in cold weather.

 Table of Contents